2000 National League Division Series: Game 2

 Tom Glavine of the Braves faced Darryl Kile of the Cardinals.
-In the top of the first, Rafael Furcal drew a leadoff walk, moved second on a groundout, and scored on Chipper Jones's single.
+In the top of the first, Rafael Furcal drew a leadoff walk, moved to second on a groundout, and scored on Chipper Jones' single.
 After a double, Brian Jordan's RBI groundout made it 2–0 Braves, but Will Clark hit a three-run homer in the bottom half to put the Cards up for good.
-Carlos Hernández homered in the second, then in the third, the Cardinals loaded the bases on a single, double and hit-by-pitch before Eric Davis's sacrifice fly scored a run, then Ray Lankford's two-run double gave the Cardinals a commanding 7–2 lead.
+Carlos Hernández homered in the second, then in the third inning the Cardinals loaded the bases on a single, double, and hit-by-pitch before Eric Davis' sacrifice fly scored a run; then Ray Lankford's two-run double gave the Cardinals a commanding 7–2 lead.
 Glavine was finished and the Braves changed pitchers five times.
-Next inning, Édgar Rentería walked, stole second and scored on Jim Edmonds's double off Andy Ashby.
-John Burkett hit Fernando Viña with a pitch leading off the sixth, then Edmonds's one-out RBI double made it 9–2 Cardinals.
+In the next inning, Édgar Rentería walked, stole second and scored on Jim Edmonds' double off Andy Ashby.
+John Burkett hit Fernando Viña with a pitch leading off the sixth, then Edmonds' one-out RBI double made it 9–2 for the Cardinals.
 In the eighth, Andruw Jones hit a one-out home run off Mike Timlin, then after Jones doubled, Jordan's RBI double made it 9–4 Cardinals, who got a run in the bottom half on Mark McGwire's home run off Mike Remlinger.
 Matt Morris pitched a scoreless ninth to give the Cardinals a 2–0 series lead.